 Related: Webinar Landing Page CTA Text Ideas

-The registration form should be user-friendly and quick to fill in.
+In order to use webinars for lead generation, the webinar registration form should be user-friendly and quick to fill in.
 A form that appears to have too many questions can appear overwhelming and decrease conversion rates.
-Rather, use a multi-step form with small amounts of questions at each stage.
+Rather, use a multi-step landing page form with small amounts of questions at each stage.
 This allows customers to make ‘micro-commitments’ without feeling like they are expending too much effort.
 The customer should never be confused as what to fill in or do.
 Instructions should be simple and easy to follow.

 Due to the nature of the internet, users are always on the lookout for scams.
 This is where social proof comes into play.
 Social proof is a term which refers to specific trust factors which can put viewers at ease.